Sanketniza/react-payment-form-main/README.md

 ## 🚀 Live Demo

-Explore the form in action: [Live Demo](https://react-payment-form.vercel.app/) Explore the form in action: [Live Demo](https://react-payment-form.vercel.app/)
+Explore the form in action: [Live Demo](reactpaymentcartwithsanket.netlify.app)

+## 🚀 Live Demo Link , copy it and paste it in your browser
+<p>reactpaymentcartwithsanket.netlify.app</p>

 ## ✨ Features